peanudge/TrackableLabwareManagement/LabwareManagement.Domain/Labwares/entity_design_guide.md

 When using GUIDs, we can generate identities for objects before touching any infrastructure! and therefore create references to an object that only exist in memory.

-## Shall try to encapsulate as much as we can
+# Shall try to encapsulate as much as we can

 Keep our internals safe and preferably invisible to outside world.

+# Behavior First Design

+Remember, we need to design behavior-first.
+The only reason for us to add those `private` fields to the entity was actually to support the behavior.

+Encapsulation being enforced, we shall not allow manipulating the entity state by changing property values from outside the entity.
+This will lead us to the dusty land of CRUD.

+Ffind out how methods that express behavior can become more useful.